 - Journal– please record your experiences.
 I was pretty good at this but at times got lazy.
 I’m kicking myself now!

-- Camera- SLR, lenses, point and shoot and video camera
+- Camera- SLR, lenses, point and shoot and video camera (check out our camera gear here)

 - Lap top- we carry two,